 Negative differentiation states that since negative events are more complicated than their positive counterparts, we require a more significant mobilization of cognitive resources to minimize the event's consequences and deal with the experience, making it a more memorable and intense experience.7

 Negative differentiation is consistent with substantial research indicating that negative emotions are more complicated than positive ones.
 Research studies have suggested that as a result of this complexity, human vocabulary describing negative emotions and events is much more vibrant and descriptive than positive vocabulary.8

 Negativity bias significantly impacts how we make decisions, motivate ourselves, and interact with one another.

-  We should be aware of the negativity bias as cognitive biases can significantly impact our decision-making ability.
-When making decisions, individuals who fall privy to negativity bias will typically outweigh or focus too heavily on an outcome’s potential costs or negatives.1 Skewing risk, and possible adverse outcomes could lead to poor decision-making.
+We should be aware of the negativity bias as it can significantly impact our decision-making ability.
+When making decisions, individuals who fall prey to negativity bias typically outweigh or focus too heavily on an outcome’s potential costs or negatives.1 Skewing risk and possible adverse outcomes could lead to poor decision-making.

-  Psychological research suggests that negative bias impacts our motivation and ability to complete tasks.
-We have more motivation to complete a job when we are doing so to avoid a loss than if we are motivated by a means to gain something.
+Psychological research suggests that negativity bias impacts our motivation and ability to complete tasks.
+We have more motivation to complete a job when we are trying to avoid a loss than if we are motivated by a means to gain something.
 Based on whether an action is framed in a positive or negative context can change how driven we are to complete a task.9

 How to avoid it